Fred G. Bond Scholarships for Students Interested in Tobacco

-The Fred G. Bond Scholarship Endowment provides scholarships for two- or four-year undergraduate students or for graduate students enrolled in the College of Agriculture and Life Sciences at NC State University.
+The Fred G. Bond Scholarship Endowment provides scholarships for two- or four-year undergraduate students or for graduate students enrolled in the College of Agriculture and Life Sciences (CALS) at NC State University.
+Transfer students are also eligible once enrolled in CALS.
 Recipients must be planning to pursue careers in the tobacco industry—specializing in tobacco farming, in corporate or university tobacco research, or in Extension work relating to tobacco production.

 Undergraduate applicants from tobacco farms in the southeastern United States have priority in the selection of Bond Scholarship recipients.
 Scholarships will be awarded to in-state students ($1,500 per year) and out-of-state students ($3,000 per year) and continue as long as the student maintains a “B” average.